robenkleene/design-references/blender/blender-graph-editor.md

 - `⇧H`: Hide everything except the selected curves
 - `⌥H`: Show all curves
 - `A`: Select all keyframes
-- `T`: Choose between interpolation options (like bezier or linear)
+- `T`: Choose between interpolation options (like Bézier or linear)
 - `HOME`: Try to make the graph fit in the view.

 ## Tips